 Are you a match? | Knoxville woman, thousands of others need bone marrow transplant

 KNOXVILLE, Tenn.
-(WVLT) - Dani Larson, of Knoxville, is on a mission to get as many people registered to give bone marrow, or blood cell transplant, through the group Be The Match.
-Larson has already gotten nearly 500 people to sign up, but she’s still in dire need of a transplant herself.
+(WVLT) - Dani Lorson, of Knoxville, is on a mission to get as many people registered to give bone marrow, or blood cell transplant, through the group Be The Match.
+Lorson has already gotten nearly 500 people to sign up, but she’s still in dire need of a transplant herself.
 She was diagnosed with Leukemia back in 2017.

 “I remember not being able to walk to the mailbox,” Larson said.